magento/devdocs/src/guides/v2.4/extension-dev-guide/security/content-security-policies2.4.md

 *  Forms can only be sent to the store
 *  Only whitelisted inline scripts and styles can be compiled by browser

-For more details check the `Magento/Csp/etc/config.xml` file.
+For more details, check the `Magento/Csp/etc/config.xml` file.
 Some domains have already been whitelistedfor modules that require it.
 For instance if the `Magento_Paypal` module is installed, `www.paypal.com` is already whitelisted for the `script-src` policy.
 Inline scripts as well as styles have also been whitelisted, their hashes will be added to `Content-Security-Policy` header only when inline scripts/styles are not allowed.